 STEM Programs include:

-Program Boxes: Earn a patch or badge while exploring STEM concepts like engineering, space science, and technology.
+Earn a patch or badge while exploring STEM concepts like engineering, space science, and technology.
 Boxes include materials and curriculum.
-Learn more and reserve your program box here!

-Discover Together: Our afterschool STEM series for girls attending underserved schools.
+Our afterschool STEM series for girls attending under-resourced schools.

-Interested in volunteering?
 There are many ways for STEM professionals and students pursuing STEM fields to share their interests with girls.
-Find out how you can inspire girls and volunteer!
+Find out how you can inspire the next generation of STEM leaders!